Packington Estate

 Two of the main pools have been shaped and include a number of islands which, since formation, have attracted a wide range of breeding and passage waders.
 Four hides have been constructed which, between them, give excellent views of all the pools and islands.
 The hides are linked by hard paths and there is a car park within the site’s locked gates.
 Disabled visitors should find the site suitable for them although the paths are unbound.
 The paths are made of planings and are reasonably compact but wheelchair visitors may need some aid.
 Within the hides, seats can be unhinged or moved to allow wheelchair access to the blinds.

-Up to the beginning of March 2023, the site list stood at 212.
-Birds of particular note in this time include Bonaparte’s Gull, Hoopoe, Spotted Sandpiper, Grey Phalarope, Black Kite, Rough-legged Buzzard, Spoonbill, Stone Curlew, Lesser Yellowlegs, Red-backed Shrike, Dusky Warbler and Beeater.
+Up to the beginning of May 2024, the site list stood at 214.
+Birds of particular note in this time include Bonaparte’s Gull, Hoopoe, Spotted Sandpiper, Grey Phalarope, Black Kite, Rough-legged Buzzard, Spoonbill, Stone Curlew, Lesser Yellowlegs, Roseate Tern, Red-backed Shrike, Dusky Warbler and Beeater.
 Little Egrets occur regularly, and Osprey is recorded in most years.
 Buzzards are daily visitors, Hobby is regular in the late summer and early autumn, Marsh Harriers are seen most years and Hen Harriers less regularly.
 Most passage waders have occurred including Avocet, Knot, Spotted Redshank, Turnstone and Temminck’s Stint.
 Up to three Black-necked Grebes were recorded in the spring of 2000 and again in 2012 and 2014.
-In winter, up to 400 Wigeon and 300 Lapwing are regularly present.
-There is a large colony of breeding Black-headed Gulls and 15-20 pairs of Common Terns.
+In winter, over 400 Wigeon and 200 Lapwings are regularly present.
+There is a large colony of breeding Black-headed Gulls and 5-10 pairs of Common Terns.

 There are two established feeding stations which attract a variety of species including Nuthatch and Great Spotted Woodpecker.
 Bramblings have visited regularly over previous winters.
-A 5 acre field has been set aside to provide food and cover for finches and buntings in winter and has attracted flocks of over 100 Yellowhammers and 60 Reed Buntings and up to 300 Linnets, though numbers vary considerably.
+A 5 acre field has been set aside to provide food and cover for finches and buntings in winter and has attracted flocks of over 100 Yellowhammers and 60 Reed Buntings and up to 300 Linnets, though numbers vary considerably and the former two have dropped in number, as have many farmyard birds.

 There is a good network of footpaths linking the site with other attractive areas of countryside, including Bradnocks Marsh.
 For new site plan, see download box above.